twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 ### Introduction

-Welcome to the second post of the *RISC-V from scratch* series!
+Welcome to the second post in the *RISC-V from scratch* series!
 As a quick recap, throughout *RISC-V from scratch* we will explore various low-level concepts (compilation and linking, primitive runtimes, assembly, and more), typically through the lens of RISC-V and its ecosystem.
 In [the first post of this series]({% post_url 2019-03-10-riscv-from-scratch-1 %}), we introduced RISC-V, explained why it's important, set up the full GNU RISC-V toolchain, and built and ran a simple program on an emulated version of a RISC-V processor with the help of [SiFive's freedom-e-sdk](https://github.com/sifive/freedom-e-sdk).

 The `freedom-e-sdk` made it trivial for us to compile, debug, and run any C program on an emulated or physical RISC-V processor.
 We didn't have to worry about setting up any linker scripts or writing a runtime that sets up our stack, calls into `main`, and more.
 This is great if you're looking to quickly become productive, but these details are exactly the sort of thing we want to learn about!